rsayedyo/HealthIT/structuring-medical-data-with-FHIR/README.md

 ## Objectives

-Hospital would like to better orgranize the receipt of EHR, using a modern method to store the files and extract the unstructured medical data frmo them.
+Hospital would like to better organize the receipt of EHR, using a modern method to store the files and extract the unstructured medical data from them.

 ### Targeted KPI
 - Increase overall patient satisfaction